arneBersch/Zoeglfrex/docs/reference.md

 > ```
 > Color -
 > ```
-> If you use this syntax, the Color will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds a different Color.
+> If you use this syntax while Tracking is enabled, the Color will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds a different Color.

 ### Cue Attribute 4 Set (Positions)
 This command sets the Position of the selected Groups in the selected Cues: